-Do you own an old iPad that’s no longer running smoothly?
+Is your iPad running slow?
 Maybe it’s sat in a drawer somewhere, gathering dust?
 It’s time to find the charger and bring that aging tablet back to life.

 Though you can’t run any diagnostics on an iPad to find out if there’s anything seriously wrong with it, you can attempt to bring it back to life anyway.
 Today we’ll try and help you get a few more years out of your old tablet.